SiverDX/create_gravity/README.md

 In addition, the amount of damage and the rate at which the players does get damaged can be configured as well

+It is also configurable whether a player has to wear a diving helmet in addition to the backtank to gain access to the air supply

 ## Datapack
 ### Item tags
 - `create_gravity:anti_low_gravity_boots`: Will disable the gravity effect of said biome (when worn in the boots equipment slot)